Supporting Today’s PBS

 The Annual Fund supports critical investments that help students flourish—those that we can’t fund with tuition alone.
 This year, we expect the Annual Fund to provide 9% of the school’s operating income and help to bridge the gap between tuition revenue and the expense of providing an exceptional elementary education to every PBS student.
 Therefore, the Annual Fund is the school’s philanthropic priority each year.

 Parent volunteers, members of the Advancement Committee, the Annual Giving Manager, and the Head of School contact fellow PBS families in the fall to seek financial support annually.
-This year’s Annual Fund Co-Chairs are Charlotte Zanders Waxman, mother of Lucas ‘22 and Isabelle ‘23, and Amelia Schultz and Jason Werlin, parents of Ella ’20 and Grace ‘21.
+This year’s Annual Fund Co-Chairs are Charlotte Zanders Waxman, mother of Lucas ‘22, Isabelle ‘23, and Leo '26, and Natara Garovoy, mother of Asher '21 and Alexander '23.

 Goals for 2017–2018